 In practice this means that you would "lose" your text and live loop annotations, Watch Window configuration, and other user-related Hyperview information.

 As of DBDOC 10.3, there is new support in Hyperview for handling this situation correctly and semi-automatically.

-When Hyperview loads an M14 file (generally on startup), it checks for the presence of user data files in their usual location.
+When Hyperview loads a project file (generally on startup), it checks for the presence of user data files in their usual location.
 If it doesn't find any, the situation is assumed to be one of the following:

 If no user data files are found, the following dialog will be displayed:

 If you see the dialog above, you need to tell Hyperview whether the project you are in the process of opening is in fact a completely new project, or whether it is an "old", previously viewed project that seems to have had its project name changed when it was rebuilt.

 After selecting Renamed Project, you will see the following dialog:

 The Select project to import user data from drop-down list contains a list of all the project names found in your user data folder, and the time and date they were most recently modified.
 If your project has been renamed, usually you would select the most recently updated project from this list (because that is what your were last using).
 The typical case will only have one choice in this list (the former project name for the project you are trying to open).